DanielFerrariR/tr-exporter/README.md

-# TR Export: Export Trade Republic Transactions History and convert to common portfolio trackers
+# TR Exporter: Export Trade Republic Transactions History

+Export all your transactions from Trade Republic to be used in your portfolio tracker of your preference.
-This library only purpose is to download the transaction history from a Trade Republic and conver to common portfolio trackers.
-It is not affiliated with Trade Republic Bank GmbH.
+Additionally, it provides a portfolio data file with all needed information from the transactions, so your can easily create a customizable csv from it.
+This project is not affiliated with Trade Republic Bank GmbH.

 Currently supported transactions: